 What is crowdfunding? crowd·fund·ing *ˈkroudˌfəndiNG/*

-A lot of crowdfunding campaigns generate buzz and excitement on day one, and then fizzle out as they go along.
-The three phases of any campaign is critical.
+A lot of crowdfunding campaigns generate buzz and excitement on day one and then fizzle out as they go along.
+The three phases of any campaign are critical.
 The first pop at the start of the campaign by eager supporters, the dwindling momentum towards the middle, and the last days of contributions is the reason 60 percent of crowdfunding campaigns don’t meet their monetary goal.
 This failure is attributed to many causes, but one of the biggest is the lack of consistent momentum.